Skip to content

 • Upload copies of music to a password protected Virtual Learning Environment or similar secure network

-Please note, the music service must own at least one original copy of the sheet music either in physical or PDF form (bought from a legitimate website).
+The music service must own at least one original copy of the sheet music either in physical or PDF form that has been bought from a legitimate website.

-A list of publishers who have mandated their rights for this scheme is available here.
-There is also an exclusion list available here which details any publishers that have excluded all or some their works.
+A list of publishers who have mandated their rights for this scheme is available.
+An exclusion list is also available which details any publishers that have excluded all or some their works.

-The terms and conditions of the Music Service Licence can be read here.
+The terms and conditions of the Music Service Licence can be read downloaded from our website.

 Reporting on your licence usage